Uniformization of compact foliated spaces by surfaces of hyperbolic type: Laminated Ricci flow

 \end{proof}

 The above proposition together with the bound on the metric

-which is valid as long as the solution exists, implies long time existence of the solution on each leaf (see ~\cite[chapter 6]{Chow-Knopf}).
-Moreover, the limit metric $g_{\infty}= \lim_{t\to\infty}g(t)$ exists for each leaf and has constant scalar curvature $r$.
+which is valid as long as the solution exists, implies long time existence of the solution on each leaf as in the case of a compact surface (see ~\cite[chapters 5 and 6]{Chow-Knopf}).
+Moreover, the limit metric $g_{\infty}= \lim_{t\to\infty}g(t)$ exists for each leaf and has constant scalar curvature $r$ .
 This can be proved using the same arguments that are used in the case of a compact surface, since they only require differentiation along the leaves.
-Notice that we have a collection of metrics, one for each leaf, which renders each leaf of constant curvature r, the problem is to show regularity as a laminated metric.
+Notice that we have a collection of metrics, one for each leaf, which renders each leaf of constant curvature r, the problem is to show regularity as a laminated metric (i.e., continuity of the function $u$ and its derivatives).

 In view of the previous argument it might seem possible to prove the uniformization theorem, for a lamination by hyperbolic surfaces, via the Ricci flow.
 In that case we need to start with an arbitrary metric $g_0$ whose curvature has possibly varying sign.
 In this situation the result is not an immediate consequence of the proof for compact surfaces because it needs the Hodge theorem, and we do not have an appropriate laminated version.
 We can overcome this difficulty thanks to an argument attributed to \'Etienne Ghys, that uses the Hahn-Banach theorem to show the existence of a metric of strictly negative curvature in the conformal class of any given metric on a compact lamination by hyperbolic surfaces.
 We can therefore use that result and then apply the Ricci flow to prove the existence of a uniformizing metric.